 Her work has appeared in publications such as The Daily Star, New Age, The Guardian, The Courier, Avax News, and others.
-She worked for Malala Fund, National Public Radio (NPR), Associated Press (AP) and others.
+She worked for the Malala Fund, National Public Radio (NPR), Associated Press (AP), and others.
 She is currently contributing to Pacific Press (Philippines), Sipa USA, and Zuma Press (USA) as a photojournalist.
 Along with photojournalism, she is working on long-term documentary projects on the impacts of climate change.

 Grant 2022: National Geographic Storytelling Explorer

 Program 2023: Foundry Photojournalism Workshop 2022: A Year-long Mentorship Program by Women Photograph 2022: New York Times Portfolio review